-At ICOC meetings, District staff regularly share presentation materials from recent community engagement meetings and the results of discussions among participants.
+At the ICOC meetings, District staff regularly share presentation materials from recent community engagement meetings and the results of discussions among participants.

-Plans to Leverage Funds from Other District Sources for the Solana Santa Fe Project
+Leveraged Funds from Other District Sources for the Solana Santa Fe Project

-The District is leveraging funding available from other sources, such as Community Facilities District funds, for the Solana Santa Fe project.
+The District leveraged funding available from other sources, such as Community Facilities District funds, for the Solana Santa Fe project.
 This strategy has freed some Measure JJ funds for future projects at other school sites.
-In addition to approximately \$7.8 million in Measure JJ funds, the District plans to use about \$18.2 million from the Pacific Highlands Ranch and Crosby Estate Community Facility District funds.
+In addition to approximately \$7.8 million in Measure JJ funds, the District used \$18.2 million from the Pacific Highlands Ranch and Crosby Estate Community Facility District funds.